mdklatt/serial-python/doc/tutorial.md

     340010 2012-04-01 00:10 UTC   63.80Q    0.00

 This data stream can be read using a `FixedWidthReader`.
 The reader must be initialized with a set of field definitions.
-Each field is defined by its name, position, and data type.
-For a fixed-width field the position is a slice specifier, i.e.[begin, end), inclusive of spaces between fields.
+Each field is associated with a type and defined by its name and position.
+For a fixed-width field the position is a slice specifier, i.e. [begin, end), inclusive of spaces between fields.

     from serial.core import FixedWidthReader
     from serial.core import StringField